CloudCannon/Hugo-conf-2022/content/_index.md

         title: HABIT Stack — an elegant solution for component-driven development
         description: >-
-          In this talk I’ll discuss the stack I use to create websites for Twitch (and also the HugoConf website) — comprised of Hugo, Alpinejs, Bookshop, and Tailwindcss.
+          In this talk I’ll discuss the stack I use to create websites for Twitch (and also the HugoConf website) — comprised of Hugo, Alpine.js, Bookshop, and Tailwind CSS.
 With this stack I’m able to create sites that show the best of component-driven workflows, ideal for both efficient development and for non-technical content editors to add content, build pages, and keep the sites up to date over time.